Best Crypto Lending Apps

 What is a crypto lending app?
 A crypto lending app allows users to deposit cryptocurrencies and earn interest by lending them to borrowers through smart contracts or centralized platforms.

 Are crypto lending apps safe?
-Reputable apps with audited contracts and insured custody are safer, but risks like hacks, defaults, and regulations remain.
+Reputable apps with audited contracts and insured custody are safer, but risks like security incidents, defaults, and regulations remain.

 Which coins are best for lending?
 Stablecoins like USDC, USDT, and DAI are popular due to lower volatility and steady demand from borrowers.